Sunset Cliffs Classic Invitational Tournament Information

 7.5 Relative merits of teams, roles, cases, argumentation, etc.

 It would then be a good idea to explain exactly why the debate has been awarded to a particular team, and consider the positions of the other teams relative to this.
 The reasons why teams have finished in the particular order that you have determined should then follow, with the relevant explanations offered as you go.
-You should conclude this phase by summarising what you have said, but by means of reference to the key arguments and issues that you outlined in your opening commentary.
+You should conclude this phase by summarizing what you have said, but by means of reference to the key arguments and issues that you outlined in your opening commentary.
 Comments about eye contact, off-key humming and torn jeans are probably not appropriate at this point.

 Your adjudication feedback might then move towards a conclusion with any specific comments on the roles, performance and style of individual speakers being offered.
 However, this should only be necessary in the event that an individual's speech has affected the debate, or a team's role, in a particularly critical way.
 Please try to keep your remarks in these cases constructively critical, perhaps softening what might be construed as negative criticism by picking out some positive aspects as well and mentioning them.

 The main thing is that you enjoy the experience of adjudicating at Worlds and profit from this in the context of your own development as an adjudicator, and perhaps even as a debater.
 It comes down to one thing: common sense.
 If you continually apply that particular quality to the process of running, observing, discussing and assessing the debates that you will see, it will not only be you that gains.
-The debaters, the organisers and the competition that is Worlds Universities Debating will profit too.
+The debaters, the organizers and the competition that is Worlds Universities Debating will profit too.

 The Adjudication Check-list